-As we approach the release of Not Made By Human Hands: The Miracle of Guadalupe, I want to share what this project has meant to me.
+As we release the first episode of our new docuseries, Not Made By Human Hands: The Miracle of Guadalupe, I want to share what this project has meant to me.
 The team at Good Catholic and I have been working on this for a long time, and it is, without a doubt, the biggest thing we've ever undertaken.
 To be frank, I'm not just excited, I'm also a little scared.
 When a project is this close to your heart, you pour so much of yourself into it, and the thought of finally sharing it is both thrilling and nerve-wracking.

-As a mother, I know I fall short, and so I often ask Our Lady to console my children in their sorrows and share in their joys.
-My trust rests on the conviction, beautifully expressed by Pope Pius XII, that "God gave her a mighty and a sympathetic heart for this great task." is the heart of Our Lady of Guadalupe.
+I know I fall short in my motherhood, and so I often ask Our Lady to console my children in their sorrows and I ask them to turn to her often.
+My confidence rests on the conviction, beautifully expressed by Pope Pius XII, that "God gave her a mighty and a sympathetic heart for this great task," which is the heart of Our Lady of Guadalupe.

 When she appeared to the humble St. Juan Diego, she came as a mother.
 In the midst of his fear and anxiety over his dying uncle, she met him with the most beautiful words of comfort: "Am I not here, I who am your Mother?
 Are you not under my shadow and protection?
 Am I not the source of your joy? … Do you need something more?"